kmlstyle/ADHD-DNN/README.md

 `ML.py` contains the code for the different machine learning models & ensemble model.

 `model_weights\best.h5` includes the model weights.
 Use `tf.keras.models.load_model()` to load the weights.
-Note that the models expects an array with 22 features in the specified order (see Python code).
+Note that the models expects an array with 22 features in the specified order (see Python code) and that features need to be scaled.
+After the model is loaded, use `model.predict(x = scaled_features, batch_size=100000, verbose=0)` to calculate the model predicted probabilities of having ADHD for each individual.

 # Requirements
 - Python 3.8.13